KaylaS1/neural-network-challenge-1/README.md

 * A classification report was generated on the test data and the predictions.

 ### Step 4 Conclusions:
-1. Data needed to build a student loan recommendation system are as follows:
+1. Data needed to build a student loan recommendation system are as follows, explanation of each data element is provided inline.
 * Loan amount - the larger the amount, the greater likelihood of default
 * Course of study - a STEM degree or an MBA will result in a job with a greater likelihood of repayment
-* Type of attendance - online, in person, hybrid - it seems online attendance has more default
+* Type of attendance - online, in person, hybrid - according to a survey of borrowers conducted by The Pew Charitable Trusts in 2021, students who attend exclusively online are more likely to default on their loan payment
-* Part-time or Full-time attendance - it seems part-time attendance leads to more default
+* Part-time or Full-time attendance - according to the same survey mentioned above, part-time attendance also indicates a greater chance of default
 * Completion of course - students who don't complete a course will likely not get a job and wil likely default
 * Credit score - higher the score, greater the chance of repayment
 * Student's income - higher the student's income, greater the chance of repayment